nickjf/ANSURR2/README.md

 `-h` print the help message

 `-l` include free ligands when computing flexibility.
 Free ligands are defined as HETATMs that appear after the TER record in the PDB file.
-Note that metals will generally not be bonded unless specified in CONECT records (see option -b).

 `-m` only output the ANSURR scores in a text file